 6. Ice Ice Baby!

+This list of the ways to prevent sore nipples for breastfeeding mothers should not exclude ice.
 Never underestimate the power of ice as you can transform these into cold compresses to soothe your breasts and nipples after each feeding.
 Not only does it numb the pain of the first days of breastfeeding but it also prevents swelling.

 You can use a piece of cloth and wrap it on something cold, an ice pack will do or some frozen goods (if no ice is available) will also do good.
 Just make sure to never apply ice or ice packs directly onto your skin!

 Checking your milk blebs is also one of the ways to prevent sore nipples for breastfeeding mothers.
 Milk blebs happen when a thin layer of skin blocks a milk duct, causing milk to clog and get stuck.
 When this condition happens, sore nipples are waving hello at you.
 Milk blebs look like white or yellowish dots on your nipples.

 This can be treated instantly by your physician or lactation consultant.
 If you happen not to be bothered about it, this condition will heal on its own after a few weeks.

 8. Do Not Overdo Your Pumping

 Watching out your pumping duration is one of the ways to prevent sore nipples for breastfeeding mothers.
 All breastfeeding women probably wanted to build their milk freezer stashes but please new mommy, do not overdo your pumping.
 You might be so determined to stack on your milk supply but you are probably using the pump on its maximum level of suction or you are using it for longer periods of time.
 These causes sore nipples and breast trauma.

 Be sure to consult your lactation consultant for more information on how to use your pumps properly.
 Also, check for correct flange sizes as this can also hurt your nipples and lessen the efficiency of your pumping making you pump less milk than your breasts can.